Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-overview.md

 ## Analytics SDKs

-Please check [here](./sdk-comparison.md) for the differences between SDKs for each platform.
+Please check the comparison section in the migration doc for the differences between SDKs for each platform.

 ### Analytics client-side SDKs